.NET DeveloperInterview Questions

-Explanation: Another technical question asking you to describe the differences between the two terms used in this role.
+Explanation: This is another technical question asking you to describe the differences between the two terms used in this role.
 Follow the same pattern of defining the terms and then describing their differences.

 Question: Can you explain inheritance and how it functions in a .NET environment?

-Explanation: Yet another technical question.
+Explanation: This is yet another technical question.
 As the interview progresses, the technical questions will become more specific and more difficult.
-This indicates that the interviewer is gaining confidence in your capabilities and is willing to explore more sophisticated areas.
+This indicates the interviewer is gaining confidence in your capabilities and is willing to explore more sophisticated areas.
 Continue to respond to these questions in the same manner you have been.

-Question: How do an abstract class and an interface differ from each other?
+Question: How does an abstract class and an interface differ from each other?

-Explanation: The interviewer is continuing to explore your understanding of .net programming, and the terms and concepts associated with this.
-The best way to prepare for this type of interview is to review the terminology, concepts, and practices common to a .net developer.
-It’s also advisable to practice these questions providing your answers out loud to build up your confidence and the muscle memory associated with interviewing.
+Explanation: The interviewer is continuing to explore your understanding of .NET programming and the terms and concepts associated with it.
+The best way to prepare for this type of interview is to review the terminology, concepts, and practices common to a .NET developer.
+It’s also advisable to practice these questions while providing your answers out loud to build your confidence and the muscle memory associated with interviewing.

 Example: “An abstract class is a base class.
 It provides virtual members the other entities they must use and a framework for the implementation of a functionality.
 While developers can declare fields from an abstract class, they cannot create objects from it.
 An interface can declare properties, methods, and events.
 It designates behaviors that implementing classes need to have.”

 Question: Can you define delegate as it relates to .NET?